ZiClaud/Iremi-Breathing-App/README.md

 - [ ] AI calming voice that reads the steps
 - [ ] Add chill music
+- [x] Logo showing on loading screen
 - [ ] Loading screen with tips
-- [x] In the same app there can be more users (Kinda useful for when I'll move the app on a server)
+- [x] In the same app there can be more users (Kinda useful if I decide to move the app on a server)